 Come to my site any day and at first glance it will seem like a deserted little community.
 You will see houses, little groceries, and shops, but hardly any people in sight.
 You might see a young shepherd protégé with his sheep passing in the street, a lady with her source of water firmly placed on her head, or a few distant deep voices of men sharing a laugh over a game of Bawo, but that’s about it.
-You will soon learn that most of the people here spend their times at their Munda and Dambo (out in their field).
+You will soon learn that most of the people here spend their time at their Munda and Dambo (out in their field).
 That is unless, of course, you decide to come on a Friday.

 On a Friday, it’s like a whole different place.
-My small and quiet community suddenly turns into the hustle and bustle of big city-esque community.
-You are woken up before the first cock's crow, by the sounds of worn out truck engines coming to drop vendors and hopeful salesmen off, voices of women rushing to secure their 'spot' on the vegetable stalls, and little boys and girls choosing to skip school to spend the whole day in makeshift cinemas watching their favorite actors in loosely translated Chichewa versions of their favorite movies.
+My small and quiet community suddenly turns into the hustle and bustle of a big city-esque community.
+You are woken up before the first cock’s crow, by the sounds of worn out truck engines coming to drop vendors and hopeful salesmen off, voices of women rushing to secure their ‘spot’ on the vegetable stalls, and little boys and girls choosing to skip school to spend the whole day in makeshift cinemas watching their favorite actors in loosely translated Chichewa versions of their favorite movies.
 It’s Friday market day.